BLOODSHED-10/The Drama at the Ark’s Exit

-© 2016 by Rabbi Zvi Aviner
+© 2021 by Rabbi Dr. Zvi Aviner

 ”Noah, get out!
 You and your wife,

 Let’s read now the text.